jordypereira/graphql_learning_process/docs/Ben_Awad/GraphQL_Typescript_Server/episode0.md

 # Setting up a TypeORM Project

-## TypeOrm
+## TypeOrm setup

-Voor dit project gaan we TypeORM gebruiken.
-TypeOrm dient om een interface te maken voor je database.
-Zodat je functies kunt gebruiken om de database te raadplegen.
+Our ORM will be TypeOrm, which is made to be used with TypeScript.

 [TypeOrm Setup](http://typeorm.io/#/)

 We volgen de Quick Start guide.
 `npm install typeorm -g`

-We gaan Postgres als database gebruiken dus in je project doe je de volgende commando om het project aan te maken:
+We'll use Postgres as a database.
+The guide tells us this is the command we have to use:
 `typeorm init --name graphql-ts-server-boilerplate --database postgres`

+We can check all the package version and update them with a tool:
-Hij wilt dan dat we alle packages op hun versie gaan checken met een tool [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) `npm install -g npm-check-updates`
+[npm-check-updates](https://www.npmjs.com/package/npm-check-updates) `npm install -g npm-check-updates`
-Dan check en update je met `ncu -a`.
-Dit update enkel de package.json dus moeten we `yarn` nog runnen.
+After w einstalled it we can update everything with `ncu -a`.
+This updates the package.json so we have to run `yarn`.

-### database setup
+### Database setup

-In ornconfig.json geef je je username en paswoord van je lokale postgres in, samen met de database naam.
-Als postgres correct is ingesteld kan je gewoon createdb _databasename_ doen.
+Insert the username and password of our local postgres database in ornconfig.json, together with the database name which we create with `createdb databasename`.

-## TypeScript
+## TypeScript setup

-De config zit in tsconfig.json.
-We gaan de code nemen van andere projecten, namelijk [tsconfig](https://github.com/benawad/node-ts-graphql-boilerplate/blob/10_session_express_middleware/tsconfig.json).
+The config resides in tsconfig.json.
+Let's just 'steal' the code from an other project: [tsconfig](https://github.com/benawad/node-ts-graphql-boilerplate/blob/10_session_express_middleware/tsconfig.json).

-TS Lint is nodig om alle code gelijk te maken.
-TS Lint stelt de regels op en [Prettier](https://www.npmjs.com/package/prettier) past je code aan na een save/commit (zelf in te stellen).
-We gebruiken [tslint](https://github.com/benawad/node-ts-graphql-boilerplate/blob/10_session_express_middleware/tslint.json)
+TS Lint are rules to write consistent code.
+TS Lint defines the rules and [Prettier](https://www.npmjs.com/package/prettier) can transform your code after a save or commit.
+We'll use [tslint](https://github.com/benawad/node-ts-graphql-boilerplate/blob/10_session_express_middleware/tslint.json) and adjust it where needed.

 ## GraphQL Yoga

-[GraphQL Yoga](https://github.com/prisma/graphql-yoga) is een combinatie van alle packages die je normaal gebruikt:
+[GraphQL Yoga](https://github.com/prisma/graphql-yoga) is a combination of packages:

 - apollo-server
 - graphql-tools